-Wendy Mewes, author of the Footprint guide to Brittany, has this introduction to cycling in Brest, the largest city in Brittany.
+Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this overview of Brest, the largest city in Brittany.

 Brest is the largest city in Brittany's Finistère department by virtue of its international maritime status, but it's not the capital (see Quimper).
 Every four years - next in 2012 - it hosts the huge Fete Maritime Internationale, with literally thousands of boats strutting their stuff.